chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 Note: in an earlier version of the article I used an alias interface for this, which was completely unnecessary because the `ip` command natively support multiple IP addresses on an interface.

+I also played with DNS spoofing to simply hijack the DNS query for the Deployment Server, but I had trouble getting it to succeed consistently.

 ## Preparing the deployment package

 We are going to prepare a Splunk app that will be deployed to the victim.
-We don't care for implementing this ourselves when numerous proejcts are easily available on Github.
+We don't care for implementing this ourselves when numerous projects are easily available on Github.
 We chose the repo [reverse_shell_splunk](git clone https://github.com/vartai-security/reverse_shell_splunk) for the job.
-This app will simply run a bat file that runs a powershell-script, which executes a reverse shell.
+This app will simply run a bat file that runs a Powershell-script, which executes a reverse shell.

 _Note that such a shell might trigger anti-malware alert and get blocked.
-I would suggest doing something that could be considered more opsec safe, like adding a local user and adding it to the local administrtors group._
+I would suggest doing something that could be considered more opsec safe, like adding a local user and adding it to the local administrators group._

 We clone the repo and edit the `run.ps1` file to our attacker IP and port where we will be listening.